HaswanthTamil/PlainWeb/backend/functions/README.md

 Force refresh / cache

 - To bypass cache and force a new audit, send `force=true` as a query parameter or `{ "force": true }` in the POST JSON body.

+NOTE: The original audit implementation has been removed.
+The function now exposes only a minimal health check and a placeholder `/audit` endpoint that returns 501.
+Re-implement audit logic in `functions/src/index.ts` and rebuild to regenerate `functions/lib/index.js`.